metaspex/squeaker/README.md

 Apache or Nginx, depending on compilation options.

 Although it looks simple, the ontology carries with it a number of behaviors that do not require additional coding.
-In particular, if a post is removed, a number of documents disappear automatically.
-Likes, replies, reposts disappear automatically.
+In particular, if a post is removed, the corresponding likes, replies and reposts disappear automatically.
 This is thanks to the high-level "link" construct, which enforces automatically referential integrity maintenance.
 Without running any form of SQL.